QuickBooks Blog

 Tips for managing wage garnishments

 You’re legally obligated to comply with wage garnishment orders.
 You’ll need to withhold the specified amount from an employee's paycheck and remit it to the designated agency or creditor.
-If you get a wage garnishment order, you should:

 • Calculate and withhold correctly: Understand and apply the rules—this involves identifying the employee's disposable earnings.

 • Maintain accurate records: Keep meticulous records of your payroll accounting for deductions and payments and of all garnishment-related communications.
+You can use a wage garnishment software to make the process easier.

 Next steps for streamlining your payroll process

-Navigating a wage garnishment can seem like a burden for both employers and employees.
+Navigating wage garnishment can seem like a burden for both employers and employees.
 However, understanding these obligations and other important payroll questions is key to minimizing legal risks and ensuring compliance.

 Payroll software like QuickBooks can be a valuable partner in this process.
 Automate your calculations and streamline payments to manage garnishments accurately and efficiently.
 This not only reduces the risk of errors and penalties but also frees up valuable time and resources.